choldgraf/choldgraf.github.io/_sources/posts/2018/jekyllmarkdown.md.txt

 ---
 tags: python blogging jekyll
-title: Blogging with Jupyter Notebooks and Jekyll using nbconvert templates
 permalink: jekyll-markdown-nbconvert
 category: blogging
 date: 2018-05-23
 ---

+# Blogging with Jupyter Notebooks and Jekyll using nbconvert templates

 Here's a quick (and hopefully helpful) post for those wishing to blog in Jekyll using Jupyter notebooks.
 As some of you may know, `nbconvert` can